rawmodel/framework/README.md

 ## API

 This package consists of two core classes.
-The `Schema` class represents a configuration object and the `Document` represents a data object defined by the Schema.
+A `Schema` represents a configuration object and a `Document` represents a data object defined by the Schema.
 There is also the `Field` class which represents a document field.

 This package uses [*typeable.js*](https://github.com/xpepermint/typeablejs) module for type casting and [*validatable.js*](https://github.com/xpepermint/validatablejs) for validating fields.